Contract Conditions and Contract Covenants

 When a commercial transaction takes place, a buyer will often want the seller to meet certain obligations during the period of time that the transaction is taking place, which can sometimes be several weeks or several months.
 For example, a buyer may want the seller to close up shop and not perform any further business out of the building while the sale is taking place.

 If you need help with understanding contract conditions and contract covenants, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.